StormRewards Rebates are no longer available.

-Residents of San Luis Obispo, Arroyo Grande or Nipomo may be eligible for the StormRewards Program.
-Rebates up to $999 will be available for installing Best Management Practices (BMP) on private property.
-Projects can be as simple as installing a rain garden, dry well, directing roof runoff to landscaped areas or planting trees.
-Engineered recommendations for your site are provided free-of-charge, focusing on your specific landscaping and stormwater runoff needs.
+From 2014 to 2016, residents of San Luis Obispo, Arroyo Grande and Nipomo received StormRewards Rebates up to $999 for installing Best Management Practices (BMP) on private property.
+Projects were as simple as installing a rain garden, dry well, directing roof runoff to landscaped areas or planting trees.
+Engineered recommendations were provided free-of-charge, focusing on your specific landscaping and stormwater runoff needs.

 Connected solid surfaces such as pavement and rooftops, typical in a city block, generates more than 5 times more rainwater runoff than a woodland area of the same size.
 This excessive runoff collects urban pollutants along the way, taking contaminants directly into our streams and oceans.
 Urbanization increases the variety and amount of toxins transported directly into waterways.
 Potential pollutants may include: